-A specific economic development component is delivered in partnership with a Council Controlled Organisation (CCO), Aoraki Development.

-Key objectives for Aoraki Development include actively attracting and assisting the establishment of new business, assisting businesses to retain and attract a skilled workforce, encouraging new opportunities and facilitating the growth of existing businesses.
+Aoraki Development and Promotions Limited (Aoraki Development), a Council Controlled Organisation (CCO), is the economic development and district promotions arm of Council.
+Key objectives for Aoraki Development include actively attracting and assisting the establishment of new business, assisting businesses to retain and attract a skilled workforce, encouraging new opportunities, facilitating the growth of existing businesses and visitor and district promotion.